XDTX75694/Active-Directory-Home-Lab-/02-Windows-10-Client-Setup-&-Domain-Join.md

 ---
 <img width="688" height="473" alt="image" src="https://github.com/user-attachments/assets/71a87900-5891-487c-93f4-d92d327301e0" />

-Once the computer joins the domain, a restart is required for the changes to take effect.
-After rebooting, the login screen now accepts domain credentials instead of just the local account — shown below is James White's account (created earlier in Active Directory) being used to log in for the first time.
+Joining the domain requires a restart for the changes to take effect.
+After rebooting, the login screen now accepts domain accounts rather than only the local one, and I signed in as James White, the user created earlier in Active Directory, for the first time.
 ---

 <img width="1038" height="835" alt="Loging in with JWHITE on the dale domain" src="https://github.com/user-attachments/assets/2f07c58a-134b-4271-a058-aee4e6138fcb" />